hipe/tmx/beauty_salon/doc/issues/028-name-conventions-for-functions-and-methods.md

 visibility decribed by [#029.G] the trailing underscore convention for const names.)

-recall from [#.B] that when we say "node" in the context of the native platform usually (but not always) mean "module" (e.g "class").
+recall from [#here.6] that when we say "node" in the context of the native platform usually (but not always) mean "module" (e.g "class").

 an "API public" method is part of the "public API" of the node as is